FAQs

 Is SendingNetwork decentralized?

-SendingNetwork relies on a completely decentralized P2P network for message relay and data storage.
+SendingNetwork relies on a completely decentralized P2P network for message relay.
 The protocol also comes with a built-in DID system that guarantees the ownership of every account.

 How does the protocol work?